nusco/narjillos/backlog.md

 ###Artist

-* Better death animation (right now the bending is not visible) °
-* Birth animation °
-* Fade out mouth/eye during death °
+* Fade out mouth/eye during death
 * Light on/off visual and sound effects
 * Smoother contours when zooming in infrared mode
 * Give a sense of movement when following a locked-on Narjillo (speckles in liquid?)